-- Since 2003, ICMEC has conducted more than 114 law-enforcement trainings across 6 continents. - ICMEC has trained more than 9,145 teachers, medical professionals, law enforcement officers, investigators, prosecutors, and other child-serving specialists. - In the past year, ICMEC has provided multi-disciplinary trainings and workshops that cover a diverse set of subjects including ways to combat secondary stress associated with working on cases of online child sexual exploitation and understanding the trauma-informed, victim-centered approach to online child sexual exploitation and how it intersects with cultural beliefs and attitudes.
+- ICMEC has conducted more than 114 trainings across 6 continents. - ICMEC has trained more than 9,145 law enforcement officers, investigators, prosecutors, and other specialists. - In the past year, ICMEC has provided multi-disciplinary trainings and workshops that cover a diverse set of subjects including ways to combat secondary stress associated with working on cases of online child sexual exploitation and understanding the trauma-informed, victim-centered approach to online child sexual exploitation and how it intersects with cultural beliefs and attitudes.